 The anger many sellers are feeling (understandably) is that Etsy is following those changes, driven by bigger retailers to stay relevant on the e-commerce market, when the platform used to be… different.

-It was about supporting the small shops, the family-owned businesses, the one-of-a-kind items makers.
+It was about supporting the small Etsy shops, the family-owned businesses, the one-of-a-kind items makers.

-Over the last few years, such makers have felt less and less supported by the very platform they’ve helped grow and succeed.
+Over the last few years, such makers have felt less and less supported by the very social media platform they’ve helped grow and succeed.
 Understandably, it hurts.

 Although it’s normal and acceptable to be angry for a minute, you have to think beyond this and decide if you’re going to stick with Etsy (and accept that they are ultimately in charge of the direction the company is going) or consider alternatives to sell your products.

-Could they have chosen not to follow the e-commerce trends around free shipping?
+Could Etsy have chosen not to follow the e-commerce trends around offering free shipping?
 Yes.
 Could they have chosen to say “included” instead of “free’?
 Yes.

-Could they choose to be more supportive of one of a kind, made to order, vintage, or heavy items in their algorithm?
+Could Etsy choose to be more supportive of one of a kind, made to order, vintage, or heavy items in their algorithm?
 Yes.

-They didn’t though, and as a business owner I urge you to not dwell on it for too long and to look at what you next move is going to be instead.
+They didn’t though, and as a business owner I urge you to not dwell on it for too long and to look at what your next move is going to be instead.